RobertTalbert/mth225-vault/Logic/Proof.md

 To prove the proposition, we provide a *proof* that explains why the proposition is true for all integers. **There is typically more than one way to prove a proposition.** Often the strategy and outline of the proof is given by the form of the proposition.
 In this case, the proposition is a [[Conditional statements|conditional statement]].
 These are true in all cases except where the [[Conditional statements|hypothesis]] is true and the [[Conditional statements|conclusion]] is false.
 So an effective argument (known as "direct proof") is to **assume the hypothesis is true, then show that the conclusion must be true**.

 > [!NOTE] Proof
 > Assume that $n$ is any even integer.
 This means that $n$ is two times some other integer, so $n = 2k$ for some integer $k$.
 We want to show that $n^2$ is even, that is, $n^2$ is two times some integer, $n^2 = 2m$.
 Now square both sides of this equation: $n^2 = (2k)^2$.
 The right side is equal to $4k^2$ which is equal to $2(2k^2)$.
 The number in parentheses, $2k^2$, is an integer because squaring one integer gives another integer.
 If we let $m = 2k^2$ we now have $n^2 = 2m$ and this is what we wanted to show.

+This is a correct proof because it is free of computational and logical errors, and is clearly communicated -- although it may not seem clear at first because it is quite dense, and asks you (the reader) to follow some logical steps.
+And the language is a little stiff.

+But this need not be *the only* correct proof.
+There are as many ways to explain a true statement as there are people doing the explanation.
+As long as we are giving a clear, correct explanation that explains why the proposition is *always* true (not just sometimes, as in a list of examples) then it's a proof.

 ## Resources